Mayland Earth to Sky Park & Bare Dark Sky Observatory

 International Dark-sky Association (IDA) Certification

 The Appalachian Mountains of North Carolina have stood as silent witnesses to the uninterrupted, nightly rain of starlight for nearly a half-billion years, but artificial light now threatens this nightly show.
-In honor of notable local efforts to preserve the natural nighttime landscape of western North Carolina, the International Dark-Sky Association (IDA) designated the MCC Blue Ridge Star Park and Observatory as the first IDA-certified Star Park in the southeastern United States.
+In honor of notable local efforts to preserve the natural nighttime landscape of western North Carolina, the International Dark-Sky Association (IDA) designated the Mayland Earth to Sky Park and Bare Dark Sky Observatory as the first IDA-certified Star Park in the southeastern United States.
 The Blue Ridge Astronomy Group (BRAG), a local amateur astronomy society, was instrumental in supporting MCC’s application to the Dark Sky Places Program.

-The MCC Blue Ridge Star Park and Observatory is the first program participant:
+The Mayland Earth to Sky Park and Bare Dark Sky Observatory is the first program participant:

 - located in the southeastern United States;